-ELIGIBILITY - An institution is eligible to apply to receive a grant if it is a public or nonprofit institution that does not fall in the access or completion bottom five percent groupings.
+ELIGIBILITY - An institution is eligible to apply to receive a grant if it does not fall in the access or completion bottom five percent groupings.

 PRIORITY AND CONSIDERATION - Priority in awarding grants will go to eligible HBCUs or other minority-serving institutions.
 An institution's affordability, student loan repayment rate, and other factors may also be considered.